rignaneseleo/groups-for-nomads/README.md

 ## Directory Structure

-The directory is organized by countries, allowing users to easily find communities in specific locations.
-Each country section contains a list of digital nomad groups along with their descriptions and links.
+The directory is organized first by continents, then by countries, all in alphabetical order.
+This allows users to easily find communities in specific locations.
+Each country section contains a list of groups along with their descriptions and links.
 Explore the directory and discover communities worldwide!

 ## License